<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Demos conducted without discovery win 73% less often.

-So, recap any previous discussions, pain points and problems they mentioned and then transition into discovery.
+So, recap any previous discussions, pain points, and problems they mentioned, and then transition into discovery.
 Running a good discovery is key to a good demo.
 It can reveal their key points of friction, what features to show and what to skip, and even the best way to close the deal.
+Any dedicated sales expert will tell you the same.

-We always start by asking the client about their needs; then we structure the demo to highlight key features based on those needs.
-They love that – instead of listening to a boring preprepared 30 minute long presentation they get a customized demo that actually addresses their problems.
+We always start by asking the client about their needs, and then we structure the demo to highlight key features based on those needs.
+They love that instead of listening to a boring, pre-recorded product demo, they get a customized demo that actually addresses their problems.
 (Rasmus Burkal, CEO, Pipetop)

 Start by asking:

-Which questions you ask depends on what you already know about this prospect, but below are some of the things you should find out:
+The questions you ask depend on what you already know about this prospect, but below are some of the things you should find out.

 • What benefits do they hope your product will bring them?